San7o/Brenta-Engine/docs/GUIDE.md

 Each subsystem can be configured through their builder, as we have already discussed.
-Like all other things, these usage of `Engine` is not mandatory, but it provides a nice way to do manage subsystems.
+Like all other things, these usage of `Engine` is not mandatory, but it provides a nice way to manage subsystems.

 ### Drivers